-For more information, or to view the electronic version of this document please visit phoenix.gov.
+For more information, or to view the electronic version of the document please visit phoenix.gov/villages.
 This publication can be made available in alternative format upon request.
-Contact Elaine Noble in the Planning and Development Department at 602-495-0256 TTY: Use 7-1-1
+Contact the Planning and Development Department at 602-262-7131 TTY: Use 7-1-1